In This Article

 | Bookkeeper | Day-to-day transactions | Data entry, categorization, reconciliation |

 In larger organizations, all three roles exist simultaneously.
-In small businesses, one person often covers multiple functions — or the functions are outsourced.
+In small businesses, one person often covers multiple functions, or the functions are handled by an external firm.

-When Does a Small Business Need a Controller?
+When Does a NJ Small Business Need a Financial Controller?

 Most small businesses don't need a full-time controller.
 A full-time, experienced controller in the New Jersey/New York area earns $100,000–$150,000+ per year.
 For a business doing under $5M in revenue, that's often hard to justify.